murnanedaniel/Pipeline_Toy/README.md

 ## Tutorial

 We will proceed with the tutorial in a way that we would actually explore data, and experiment with DNN models.
+This means we will not take the fastest line to results, but meander and refactor to incorporate improvements to our pipeline along the way.
 To begin, we will fire up a Jupyter notebook to ensure that our data makes sense, and we can train at least one model on it.

 ### Jupyter Exploration